My house needs repairs, what should I do?

 Fix all the worst repairs

-This is a mixed-bag approach, but it can work.
+This is a mixed-bag approach, but it can work if a house needs repairs.
 By worst repairs, I also mean the most expensive repairs.
 Do you think your house needs a new roof?
 It probably does, if you think so.
 Have a roofing contractor (make that 3 roof contractors) come out and inspect your roof.
 Don’t tell them that you need a new roof, tell them you want them to inspect it.
 If you tell them you need a new roof, they will tell you that you need a new roof.

 Follow this same process with plumbing, electrical, and paint contractors.
 If you know that there is absolutely no problem with any of those areas, then by all means, you don’t need to repair them.
 Most likely, though, if you need one, you need a few others.